faizalrf/documentation/Galera-Replication.md

 └───────────┴───────────────┴──────┴─────────────┴─────────────────────────┴─────────────────────┘
 ```

-The New selected Master on the Primary DC cluster will show the following
+The New selected Master on the Primary DC cluster will show the following.

 ```
 MariaDB [(none)]> show all slaves status\G